-Kratom Addiction Treatment & Rehab
+Quitting Kratom: Kratom Addiction Treatment & Rehab

-In general, rehabilitation is often the best path for people addicted to substances like kratom.
-Rehab allows them to fully address and receive treatment for their substance abuse problems, and intensive rehab programs will usually integrate a combination of group therapy, individualized therapy, and supplemental therapies and activities.
+In general, a rehabilitation program is often the best path for people quitting kratom.
+Rehab allows them to fully address and receive treatment for their substance use problems, and intensive rehab programs can integrate a combination of group and individualized therapy, and supplemental healing activities.

 - Long-term residential

 - Brief intervention

 You may be wondering if you need any kind of rehab for your kratom addiction, but as a general rule, anyone who is dependent on a substance can benefit greatly from treatment.

 If you suspect you may be addicted to kratom, or you know someone who might be, calling a kratom 24-hour hotline is a great first step in getting help.

 This hotline is typically staffed with knowledgeable professionals who are trained to offer assistance with these cases.

 Many kratom helplines, including The Recovery Villages, are open 24/7 to assist callers in need.
 You can feel free to call at any time that you have questions or concerns about a kratom use disorder and if you want information about treatment.

 If you need immediate assistance from a law enforcement officer or an emergency medical personnel for a kratom use case, call 911.
 This will allow you to receive same-day attention.